hauselin/RDataScience/Tutorial_1_R_and_programming_basics.md

 -   Not looking at the output in the console (treating R like a black box)
 -   Console still expects more code: + rather than &gt; (press Escape to get rid of +)
--   Naming your variables wrongly and calling the wrong variable because of typos
+-   Naming your variables unsystematically and calling the wrong variable because of typos
 -   Not knowing what data you’re giving a function
 -   Not knowing what class of data a function expects
 -   Not knowing what class of data your function returns